|

 several decades later that Magic Realism

-should refer to a more restricted concept, one in which subject
+should refer to a restricted concept, one in which subject

-matter and content are considered in addition to style.
+matter and content are important, not just style.
 The concepts

 of Magic